10 Top-Rated Tourist Attractions in Gotland

 Gotland is the summer vacation island of northeast Sweden.
 Indeed, it could rightfully stake a claim as the Long Island of the Baltic.
 Every year, thousands of holidaymakers flock here to enjoy the unspoilt landscape, pristine beaches, and festivals such as Medieval Week, which takes place each August.
 Visitors arrive either by sea or air at Visby, a UNESCO World Heritage Site and the island's only sizeable town, where roughly half the population of Gotland resides.
 The rest of the island is sparsely populated, although numbers do rocket during the summer season.
 Historically, Gotland generally attracted the more sedate visitor.
 Lately, however, a younger crowd has started to populate the shores, particularly during July and August.
 Regular flights from major Swedish cities have added to the seasonal influx; from Stockholm it's a mere 35-minute plane journey, or visitors could choose to take a three-hour ferry ride.

-Visitors arriving to Gotland by ferry are met by the charming medieval walled-town of Visby.
-In summertime, expect rose-covered cottages, tall towers, turrets and spires, shady arches, twisty cobblestone streets, and old world shops.
+Visitors traveling to Gotland by ferry arrive at the quaint medieval town of Visby ringed by 13th-century walls.
+In summertime, expect rose-draped cottages; turrets, towers, and spires; leafy bowers; serpentine cobblestone streets; and cute shops.
 Settle in at one of the many cafés and eateries and soak up the medieval surroundings.
-A Gotland speciality is saffranspannkaka, a saffron pancake with red berries and cream.
+A speciality in Gotland is saffranspannkaka, a saffron pancake smothered with red berries and dollops of cream.
 It's utterly delicious.
 Must-dos in Visby include strolling around town to see the many medieval sights and a walking tour along the two kilometer-long medieval city wall.
-Take in St. Mary's Cathedral (Visby Domkyrka) for some 13th-century architectural delights.
-Check out the Gotland Museum for the island's fascinating history.
+See St. Mary's Cathedral (Visby Domkyrka) to admire some architectural features from the 13th century and visit the Gotland Museum for a dose of island history

 2 Town Walls